 Frequently Asked Questions

 How can virtual work?
 Don't you need to interact with my pet to fix them? - Nope!
-In fact, many cases, such as when the pet is fearful, aggresive, or anxious, me being in the home will be so ocverwhelming, the pet can't learn in that moment anyway.
-As a pet goes over "threshold," its brain activates survival mode - during which conscious (good) choices and learning are turned off.
-In the vast majority of cases there is groundwork for us to do in preparation for addressing the problems you are seeking help with.
-Most behavior complaints are simply symptoms of what is actually going on, which is usually stress, anxiety, or fear.
-For example, if your dog is lunging at other dogs, before directly address that, we must work on leash skills, communication, stress/arousal reduction, and energy outlets, all of which we can address virtually.
-I have successfully worked with pets fighting with other pets, attacking humans, etc. with entire oceans between us.
+In fact, many cases (eg: most cat cases, fear, aggression. anxiety, etc.) me being in the home can be so overwhelming, the pet can't learn in that moment anyway.
+As a pet goes over "threshold," survival mode is activated - during which conscious (good) choices and learning are turned off.
+Furthermore, there is always groundwork for us to do before we can directly address the problem behavior.
+Finally, most behavior complaints are symptoms of something else that is actually the underlying culprit (Eg: stress, anxiety, confidence, miscommunication, etc.).
+For example, if your dog is lunging at other dogs, there is a lot we have to work on before we can get other dogs involved (eg: we focus, leash skills, communication, stress/arousal reduction, energy outlets and more), which can all easily be addressed virtually.

 Why must I pay ahead of our session? - It is not unusual for owners to schedule an appointment in a moment of desperation, or amidst a very hectic schedule, and then forget about it or change their mind.
-Prepayment is to prevent me planning for an appointment, only to have no one show up.
-As the sole human running a business, it's expensive to waste time and it also eliminates an appointment time another client might have been able to use.
+Prepayment is to prevent me working my schedule around your appointment, only to have it canceled last minute.
+As the sole human running a business, it's expensive to waste time and it also eliminates an appointment time that another client might have been able to use.
 Sort of like how hair dressers now ask you to leave a deposit.
+All payments are refundable with at least 48hrs notice.

 Why do I have to fill out a history - can't I just tell you everything? - Yes, you can.
 However, as you will see by the history form, there are very specific details that are important to me in addressing your behavior concern.
 Me gathering all of this info during our session eats up your valuable time, and reduces how much detail I can give you to explain what needs to be done to fix things.